wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

    **Note:** The C: drive may not be the default drive letter of your system.
 Refer to My Computer, This PC, or open a command prompt to verify the default drive letter.

-2. Restart the Edge Data Store service using the Windows Service Manager or Task Manager service tab.
+2. Use the Windows Task Manager to restart the Edge Data Store service.

 ## Linux recovery